Insurance Requirement for F-1 Students

 - or Email firstname.lastname@example.org to ask for assistance

-The policy provides excellent benefits, including a generous maximum benefit per Injury or Sickness of $250,000 per year and 80% coverage for most physician and clinic/hospital services within network, minus a co-pay, if applicable.
-A $20 co-payment is required to see a doctor.
-A $20 co-payment is always required to go to Urgent Care.
-A $50 co-payment is required for a visit to a hospital Hospital.
-Room and board includes a $100 copayment per visit.
-The outpatient hospital visit pays at 80% in-network (no copayment).
-There is a $250 co-payment if you go to an emergency room.
-This amount is waived should the student be admitted to the hospital.
+The policy provides excellent benefits, including 80% coverage for most physician and clinic/hospital services within network, minus a co-pay, if applicable.
+A $40 co-payment is required to see a doctor.
+A $40 co-payment is always required to go to Urgent Care.
+There is a $250 co-payment if you go to an Anthem hospital or emergency room.

-Click here for the detailed "Plan Summary" document (benefits are on pages 8-11).
+Click here for the detailed "How to Use Your Plan" document (benefits are on pages 3-4).

 In-network means providers such as physicians, specialists, and hospitals who have a contract with this insurance plan.
 Sometimes it is also called “PPO” or “Preferred” network.
 The network for this plan is Aetna Passport to Healthcare® Primary PPO.
 If you use an Aetna provider, covered medical services are paid by the insurance company at 80% of the Preferred Allowance.
 If you use an out-of-network provider, covered medical expenses are paid at 60% of Usual, Reasonable, and Customary (URC) charges.